vishal-lia/node.js-tutorials/Child Processes/README.md

 The child_process.fork() method is a special case of child_process.spawn() used specifically to spawn new Node.js processes.
 Like child_process.spawn(), a ChildProcess object is returned.
 The returned ChildProcess will have an additional communication channel built-in that allows messages to be passed back and forth between the parent and child.

 ### Cluster.
-The cluster module uses to maximize the CPU usage was via forking processes so as to create programs that uses all the CPUs.
+The cluster module can be used to maximize the CPU usage via forking processes so as to create programs that uses all the CPUs.